bigfix/developer.bigfix.com/site/pages/rest-api/api/baseline.md

 These are the possible scenarios:
 - The source does not exist anymore: `<SyncStatus>"source unavailable"</SyncStatus>`
 - The source exists but the applicability relevance differs: `<SyncStatus>"source fixlet differs"</SyncStatus>`
-- The source exists but it does not contain anymore an Action with the ID matching the baseline's component Action ID: `<SyncStatus>"source unavailable"</SyncStatus>`
+- The source exists but it does not contain anymore an Action with the ID matching the baseline's component Action ID: `<SyncStatus>"source unavailable (source action has been deleted)"</SyncStatus>`
 - The source exists and contains an Action with the ID matching the baseline's component Action ID, but either the action script or success criteria specified in the action, or both, differ: `<SyncStatus>"source fixlet differs"</SyncStatus>`
 - None of the difference listed above applies to the component and its source: `<SyncStatus>"synchronized"</SyncStatus>`